Commercial Hair Analysis:

 Unfortunately, no widely accepted standards specify how hair samples should be collected, stored, and analyzed, and different laboratories use different methods when conduct analysis result is unusually high or low.
 Because of these information gaps, doctors and other health professionals rarely use hair analysis to evaluate health problems.
 It is possible that future research will help us better understand what hair analysis results mean.
 Until this research is done, however, hair analysis results (with few exceptions) will not provide useful information about possible health problems .

-In 2008, Boca Raton, Florida's fire chief John Luca, who had been having unexplained neurologic symptoms, consulted Leonard Haimes, M.D., a chelationist who sent a hair sample to Doctor's Data for analysis.
+In 2008, Boca Raton, Florida's fire chief John Luca, who had been having unexplained neurologic symptoms, consulted Leonard Haimes, M.D., a chelationist who sent a hair sample for analysis.
 When the test reported an elevated antimony level, the fire fighters union encouraged its members to undergo testing and 29 of them did so.
 The resultant reports said that all 30 had antimony levels much higher than the test's "reference range."
 Twenty-three of the firefighters also underwent urine testing for "toxic metals" and were told that their mercury levels were high.
 Because antimony oxides are used to make the textiles for fire-retardant uniforms, many firefighters concluded that their uniforms were responsible for the test results—and about 80 of them filed workers compensation claims.
 As these events unfolded, news media and fire fighter Web sites reported the story and aroused national concern over the safety of the uniform pants.

 In October 2008, Luca asked the U.S. Centers for Disease Control and Prevention (CDC) to conduct a health hazard investigation.
 After questioning the fire fighters, CDC investigators conducted appropriate urine tests and compared the results and health status with those of other groups of fire fighters, some of whom used similar uniforms and some of whom did not.
 CDC's urine tests showed that none of the fire fighters had a significant antimony or mercury level and that the urine antimony levels of both groups of fire fighters were actually lower than those of the general population.
 The investigators concluded that the uniform pants posed no hazard from antimony exposure and that both the urine and hair tests were untrustworthy [25-27].
 One report—aptly titled "Pseudo-outbreak of antimony toxicity in firefighters"—criticized hair analysis this way: